We are currently recruiting for new Trustees and a Treasurer at Rainbow Haven. Full application details below.

 We have an active Board of Trustees who are support the work of Rainbow Haven.

-Caroline Glendenning: Chair
+Caroline Glendinning: Chair

 Caroline joined The East Manchester Community Association (Rainbow Haven) board in 2019.
 She